-On March 24, 2020, ViralClear entered into an asset purchase agreement (the "Asset Purchase Agreement") with Trek Therapeutics, PBC ("Trek"), a related party; entity controlled by a member of the Company's board of directors.
+On March 24, 2020, ViralClear entered into an asset purchase agreement (the "Asset Purchase Agreement") with Trek Therapeutics, PBC ("Trek"), a related party; an entity controlled by a member of the Company's board of directors.
 Pursuant to the Asset Purchase Agreement, Trek sold to ViralClear all right, title and interest of Trek and its affiliates to certain assets (the "Purchased Assets").
 As consideration for the Purchased Assets, ViralClear agreed to pay Trek in upfront and milestone payments a combination of cash, shares of ViralClear's common stock, which common stock may equal up to 10% of ViralClear's outstanding equity, and sublicense fees in the event ViralClear sublicenses the Purchased Assets.
 On March 30, 2020, pursuant to the Asset Purchase Agreement, ViralClear paid \$ 350,000 in cash and issued 634,910 shares of ViralClear's common stock valued at \$3,174,550 to Trek.
+In addition, in the event of sublicensing, sale, transfer, assignment or similar transaction, ViralClear agreed to pay Trek 10% of the consideration received.